UnlyEd/next-right-now/docs/concepts/variants.md

 >
 > We are therefore open to add more/new tooling, but we must discuss it together first! :wink:

+## How do I know which variant is best for me?

+A variant is nothing more than a preset of features that are built-in within.

+So, to decide which one you need, you must compare what features are available versus what features you actually need.
+Also, some variants include non-free vendors, or vendors that only provide a limited plan.
+Depending on those things, you may chose one variant over another.

+Here is a summary of all features that are provided through variants:
+- **Manage multiple B2B single-tenants**: Do you need to deploy different sites (one per customer) through the same code base (monorepo design)?
+If so, we've got you covered.
+- **I18n**: Do you need to display your app in multiple languages?
+    If so, you should start with a variant that allows both ["dynamic i18n" and "static i18n"](../reference/terminology#nrn-terms).
+    - Also, depending on your needs, you may want to rely on a professional vendor to store, provide and help with i18n.
+        - For instance, our team love Locize for its [in-context editor](https://docs.locize.com/more/incontext-editor), because it really helps translators understand the context of a sentence, and our marketing/product team can make small changes without having to bother developers.
+- **Connect with external APIs**: Do you need to use external APIs?
+It's very much likely for any app nowadays.
+    If so, you should start with a variant that provides built-in support.
+Make sure to select one that fits your needs, we only provide built-in support for GraphQL at the moment.
+- **Monitoring**: Do you need to monitor what happens on your server and be warned about bugs and crashes?
+We bet you do.
+- **Analytics**: Do you need to track usage of your features and know how many users visited your site this month?
+We bet you do.

+- **Tip**: Check out our [**Vendors overview**](../reference/vendors)

 ---

 <div class="pagination-section">